Why Religious Education is More than an Investment in Your Child’s Future

 A Catholic Religious Education is Meaningful and Life-changing.
 Do you know why?

 The quick answer lies in this: it involves the study of the life and teachings of Jesus Christ, and on it hinges the holiness of many souls.

-SPUQC’s Catholic Religious Education Program is a three-year program that provides students with a holistic view of the Catholic Faith as it relates it to family and social issues.
+SPUQC’s Catholic Religious Education Program is a four-year program that provides students with a holistic view of the Catholic Faith as it relates it to family and social issues.
 It is anchored on the Catholic Teachings and the Paulinian Core Values of: Christ-Centered, Commission, Community, Charism and Charity.
 It offers a systematic and organic catechesis that nurtures the life of faith of the Paulinians.

 Graduates at St Paul University are often involved in academic institutions, local religious ministries, parochial and missionary work.
 Experienced practitioners provide professional services addressing the needs of missionary commitments with careers in local and international charity, development and aid work.